pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/technadept.md

 ### Cyphers &amp; Artifacts

-Cyphers and Artifacts in the 10K take the same form as in **Numenera**, they are advanced technology akin to magic.
-Whether Cyphers are man-made and just highly advanced or relics of previous alien occupations of the 10K is up to the GM.
+Cyphers and Artifacts in the Worlds take the same form as in **Numenera**, they are advanced technology akin to magic.
+Whether Cyphers are man-made and just highly advanced or relics of previous alien occupations of the Worlds is up to the GM.
 Repairing and building Cyphers is possible; just use the crafting rules from Numenera and particularly from [Numenera Destiny](https://www.montecookgames.com/store/product/numenera-discovery-and-destiny/) or [Building Tomorrow](https://www.montecookgames.com/store/product/building-tomorrow/) where new Cyphers can be constructed from *Iota* - the scrap left behind by alien civilizations.

 ### Background

-In addition to any background hints derived from the character descriptor, type, focus or abilities, the GM should work with the Player to decide where the Technadept lies in 10K society.
+In addition to any background hints derived from the character descriptor, type, focus or abilities, the GM should work with the Player to decide where the Technadept lies in Worlds society.
 It's likely they will have been apprenticed to a master or affiliated with a guild or chapter at some point early in their career.
 Those contacts may still be available to the character or even directing their actions, or the character may now be freelancing and acting counter to guild lore.
 Their implants will have come from somewhere and may require regular maintenance or upgrades, so contacts there would also be appropriate.